stouffer/EvoGeoModules/manuscript/replies.md

 that a keystone species could have powerful interactions that shape the evolution of a number of different taxa.

-> We have added a discussion of this (**x**), emphasizing that interactions can have different effects.
+> We have added a discussion of this (L. 60-61, emphasizing that interactions can have different effects.

 Line 94: I get that this means 51 local sites.
 How were regions were delineated?

-> We have clarified the definition of what we mean by "regional scale" at XX.
+> We have clarified the definition of what we mean by "regional scale" at L.
+117-132.

 203-206: What percentage of the host-parasite interactions in the dataset would be considered co-evolutionary from a phylogenetic perspective (at the